pietronvll/spectraformer/logbook.md

+#### Jan 10, 2025
+I need to separate data into train and validation datasets to visualize overfitting.
+Just train/loss is not enough to understand the model behaviour.

+#### Jan 9, 2025
+Last ime I've added new raw data and tried to train some model.
+Now config file doesn't require to be edited for playing with different models.
+Every model config file is stored in "configs" folder.

+Question: how to choose model parameters.

+Think about:
+1. Evaluating models using TensorBoard (re-train models with modified code to write metrics?).
+NOTE: to use tensorboard, type in terminal "tensorboard --logdir=logs"
+2. Show the amount of parameters on the dashboard maybe?

 #### Mar 5, 2024
 Back to the project.
 Last time I have solved the technical issues on trainin on Franklin.
 Now, focus on code:
 1. Batchsize finder and HP opt.